-Management analyzes any borrower's failure to meet repayment terms, borrower's deteriorating financial condition or depreciation of the underlying collateral to consider any impairment of the mortgage and any allowance for loan loss necessary.
+Management analyzes any (1) borrower's failure to meet repayment terms, (2) deteriorating financial condition, or (3) depreciation of the underlying collateral in considering whether any impairment of the mortgage and any allowance for loan loss is necessary.
 Past due status is determined based on contractual terms.
 Management's analysis indicates that no provision for loan losses is required because the Organization is a secured creditor.